GambitBSM/gambit/ScannerBit/emu_egg/README.md

 ## Commandline arguments

-The emulator system is MPI parallelized using MPMD (Multiple Program, Multiple Data) launch syntax, using the colon syntax `mpirun -np N1 ./executable1 : -np N2 ./executable2`.
+The emulator system is MPI parallelized through a MPMD (Multiple Program, Multiple Data) design, and can be launched using a colon syntax `mpirun -np N1 ./executable1 : -np N2 ./executable2`.
 This means that the executables are launched separately with a specified number of MPI processes for each of the executables.
 No new processes are spawned for the emulators; they are allocated at start-up.

 The emulator system is designed to work with 1 or more MPI processes, regardless of the number of MPI processes of the main GAMBIT executable.
 The design of the emulator plugin decides how the MPI processes of the emulator are utilized, but a typical setup is one MPI process for training the emulator and one for prediction.